Mastic (plant resin): Culinary

 In the Eastern Mediterranean, mastic is commonly used in brioches, ice cream, and other desserts.
-In Syria and Palestine, mastic is added to booza (Levantine ice cream), and in Turkey, mastic is widely used in desserts such as Turkish delight and dondurma, in puddings such as sütlaç, salep, tavuk göğsü, mamelika, and in soft drinks.
+In the Levant, mastic is added to booza (Levantine ice cream), and in Turkey, mastic is widely used in desserts such as Turkish delight and dondurma, in puddings such as sütlaç, salep, tavuk göğsü, mamelika, muhallebi and in soft drinks.
 Mastic syrup is added to Turkish coffee on the Aegean coast.
 In Greece, mastic is used in liqueurs such as Mastika (or Mastichato), in a spoon sweet known as a "submarine" (υποβρύχιο), in beverages, chewing gum, sweets, desserts, breads and cheese.
 It is also used to stabilise loukoumi and ice cream.

 In the Maghreb, mastic is used mainly in cakes, sweets, and pastries and as a stabilizer in meringue and nougat.
 In Morocco, mastic is used in the preparation of smoked foods.

 One of the earliest uses of mastic was as chewing gum.
 Mastic (מסטיק) is the colloquial Hebrew word for chewing gum.

 In religion

 Some scholars identify the bakha mentioned in the Bible with the mastic plant.
-Bakha appears to be derived from בכא, weeping, and is thought to refer to the "tears" of resin secreted by the mastic plant.
+Bakha appears to be derived from בכה, weeping, and is thought to refer to the "tears" of resin secreted by the mastic plant.

-Ancient Jewish halachic sources indicate mastic as a treatment for bad breath: "Mastic is not chewed on Shabbat.
-When [is it forbidden to chew mastic on Shabbat]?
-When the intention is medicinal.
+Ancient Jewish halachic sources indicate mastic as a treatment for bad breath: "Mastic is not chewed on Shabbat, except for medicinal purposes.
 If it is used for bad breath, it is permissible."

 Mastic is an essential ingredient of chrism, the holy oil used for anointing by the Eastern Orthodox Churches.